Kodrick/oddisy_documentation/oddisy-documentation/docs/Views_and_Screens/image_database.md

 ## Adding Collections

-To add a collection, click on the add button in the bottom right hand corner and select the Collection option or right click and select the **Add Collection** option.
+To add a Collection, click on the add button in the bottom right hand corner and select the Collection option, or right click and select the **Add Collection** option.

-This will popup a dialog asking for the collection name.
+This will create a dialog asking for the Collection name.
 Enter the name and click done.

 ![Reorder Image Dialog](../../static/img/views_and_screens/image_database/add_collection.gif)

 ## Adding Images to Collections

-Images can be added to collections two ways
+Images can be added to Collections in two ways:

 * Click on the add button in the bottom right hand corner, then select the Image option, or right click and select the Add Image option.
 This will open up the Image Picker Dialog, which will allow you to add existing images from the Image Database, or new images from your computer.